 For further information please read our:

-When Cornwall Council receives a section 106 contribution for an open space amenity, a funding application form can be submitted.
+A funding application can be submitted when Cornwall Council receives a section 106 contribution for an open space amenity.